gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/collaboration.md

 cspell: ignore facemute
 ---

-TTSC relies on various practices and tools to enable positive and productive collaboration.
+TTS relies on various practices and tools to enable positive and productive collaboration.
 These help us get to know each other, foster community, and support respectful collaboration.

 ## Virtual coffees

 TTS has a tradition of encouraging staff to get to know each other and talk shop in casual, one-on-one conversations called “virtual coffees” (or “virtual teas,” though beverages).
 Learn more and get ideas for who to coffee with next from [TTS Virtual Coffees](https://docs.google.com/document/d/1wjIjmzXhDCTU6aJZHADndIPksQgvderQbqyGA2q7EzA/edit).

-## Personal READMEs

-Personal READMEs are a way for folks to better get to know each other before we start working together.
-[READMEs for you and me](https://18f.gsa.gov/2020/03/05/readmes-for-you-and-me/) outlines the origins of this practice.

 ## Guilds and collectives

-[TTS’s working groups, and guilds]({% page "/training-and-development/working-groups-and-guilds-101/" %}) formed in the early days of 18F as a way to share best practices and learn from each other.
+[TTS’s working groups, and guilds]({% page "/training-and-development/working-groups-and-guilds-101/" %}) formed in the early days of TTS as a way to share best practices and learn from each other.
 These groups and guilds have expanded and now welcome people from across TTS.

-A couple groups particularly focused on TTSC work and practices are:

-- Consulting Guild (Join the Slack channel [#g-consulting](https://gsa-tts.slack.com/channels/g-consulting))
-- Project Leadership Collective (Join the Slack channel [#c-18f-project-leadership](https://gsa-tts.slack.com/channels/c-18f-project-leadership))

 ## Practices for remote meetings